UWB-ACM/CTCI/2020-01-Winter/1_linked_lists/README.md

 Remove duplicated from an **unsorted** linked list.
 *Follow Up Question:* How would you solve this without a temporary buffer?

+**Assume the Tail will NOT connect back to the Head.
+Meaning it is NOT circular.**

 #### Example Input

 If the problem is simple enough, remove this section.
 TODO :bug: